 Overview of Contributions - The System receives a portion of the total required statutory contributions directly from the State for all employers.
 The employers are considered to be in a special funding situation as defined by GASB 68 and the State is treated as a non-employer contributing entity in TRS.
 The System receives 2.49% of reportable compensation from the State's general fund for School Districts and Other Employers.
-The System also receives 0.11% of reportable compensation from the State is also required to contribute \$25 million in perpetuity payable July 1st of each year.
+The System also receives 0.11% of reportable compensation from the State's general fund for all TRS employers including State Agency and University System employers.
+Finally, the State is also required to contribute \$25 million in perpetuity payable July 1st of each year.